pipebots/sprintBotBLEControl/Documentation.md

 The rest of the ring can be set to any colour, currently the Headlights slider in the app sets this to off or full white.

 ### readIMU();
+Reads the accelerometer and gyroscope values then uses the MadgwickAHRS library to filter these values and get roll, pitch and yaw.

 ## Android App